 - Votes will be counted by the number of likes each look gets!
 Though votes will play a part in deciding finalists, the judges will make the final decision as to who will proceed to the next round.

-- The grand prize winner for each category will be announced on October 28th!
+- The grand prize winner and student winner for each category will be announced on Monday, October 26th!